-Somerset County has a Emergency Management Director and an assistant director.
-The 9-1-1 Staff also assist with emergency management duties.
+Somerset County has a Emergency Management Director, an Assistant Director and an Emergency Planner.
 This agency provides administrative support to the Somerset County Fireman's Association and the Local Emergency Planning Committee.
-This agency depends on volunteers from Fire, EMS, Amateur Radio (RACES), Red Cross and many other county and state agencies.

 The Emergency Operations Center:

-When the Emergency Operations Center is fully activated the EOC staff includes the Director of 911/Emergency Managment, County Commissioners President, County Administrator, and representatives from the school board, Health Department, Social Services, Law Enforcement, Public Works, County Roads, State Highway Administration, Red Cross, RACES, the United States Coast Guard, National Guard, Fire and EMS providers and many others.
+When the Emergency Operations Center is fully activated the EOC staff includes the Director of 911/Emergency Managment, County Commissioners President, County Administrator, and representatives from the Board of Education, Health Department, Social Services, Law Enforcement, Public Works, County Roads, State Highway Administration, Red Cross, RACES, the United States Coast Guard, National Guard, Fire and EMS providers and many others.

 This office is responsible for coordinating disaster planning for all entities within the county.
-This includes maintain the Emergency Operations Plan ad related annexes which must be reviewed and updated periodically.
-This plan and annexes must comply with standards set fourth by the Maryland Emergency Management Agency and FEMA.
-We also work with the Eastern Correctional Institution on their plan.
+This includes maintaining the Emergency Operations Plan and related Emergency Support Functions which must be reviewed and updated annually.
+The Emergency Operations Plan must comply with standards set fourth by the Maryland Emergency Management Agency and FEMA.

 Warning and Communication:

 Somerset County has a population of approximately 26,500.
 It is the responsibility of this office to notify the citizens of impending danger for all types of hazards including hurricane, winter storms, hazardous materials incidents etc. This is done through local TV and radio stations, the Emergency Alert System, Emergency Notification System and the local newspapers.

 The Department of Emergency Services has 3 Emergency Communications vehicles.
 Each is equipped with multiple radio's operating on 800 MHz, VHF and UHF frequencies.